Back to Blog

 CBDT notified the AY 2026-27 ITR-2 form on March 30, 2026 (with a corrigendum on April 10, 2026).
 The headline change is that ITR-1 has been widened to cover up to two house properties, which moves a chunk of earlier ITR-2 filers down to the simpler form.
 The remaining ITR-2 audience faces a few schedule-level updates and a continuing AIS reconciliation burden.

 Looking for expert help with ITR-2 filing for capital gains, foreign income, and multiple house properties?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Who Should File ITR-2 for AY 2026-27